-Let's go to the next section -- With your EYES you can SEE a market and you SEE and SMELL a trash can.
+Let's go to the next section -- With your EYES you can SEE a market and you SEE and SMELL a trashcan.
 Would you and Rocket go towards the market where there are lights and cameras or towards the smelly trashcan?

 Which way is safest?
 (Market is well lit.
-The trash can may have broken glass or sharp objects that could hurt you.)
+The trashcan may have broken glass or sharp objects that could hurt you.)

 Let's go to the last section -- your EARS HEAR the noise from the construction area and you SEE a hospital.
 Which is the safest place to go?
 (You should go towards hospital.
 The construction area has lots of heavy and dangerous equipment.)

-Note to Police: After the children have drawn their picture, ask these reflection questions below to help emphasize what they have learned:
+Note to Police: After the children have drawn their picture, ask these reflection questions below to help emphasize what they have learned.
+Emphasize the sense used.

 - Who are safe people in your life?
 Are there any unsafe people you've seen or met? - What makes someone a safe person?
 An unsafe person? - How do you feel when you're with a safe person?
 An unsafe person?
 Where in your body do you feel these sensations?
 (6th sense) - What makes a place safe?
 What makes a place unsafe?
-What might you hear, see, smell or feel in an unsafe place? - Where are some safe places you can go in your town? - Why is it safer to walk closer to a police officer vs. people arguing?
+What might you hear, see, smell or feel in an unsafe place? - Where are some safe places you can go in your town? - Why is it safer to walk closer to a police officer instead of closer to people arguing?
 Why is it smarter to ask a family with children for help rather than a lone person?
-Safer to walk near a well-lit market with cameras vs. a trashcan?
-Is it safer to be near a hospital or a construction zone?
+Safer to walk near a well-lit market with cameras or a trash can?
+Is it safer to walk near a hospital or a construction zone?

-5.LOCATE YOUR EXITS (Pages 10-11).
+5. LOCATE YOUR EXITS (Pages 10-11, Activity Book).
 (Write on board: EXIT)